-Sarah curates several new releases every quarter.
+Sarah curates several new releases every month.
 If you love a wine from the current release, snag it before it’s gone!
 If it runs out, we’ll definitely have another bottle that’ll tickle your fancy.
 In fact, that’s what your personal wine consultant is there for!
 Tell them what you loved from our last release and they will lead you to your next favorite.

 Can I purchase these wines at a store near me?

 Unfortunately, we do not have any retail locations (except the Winery which is open by appointment to Independent Consultants and active wine club members).
 Scout & Cellar wines are sourced directly from vineyards across the world and delivered directly to our Members, Consultants and Guests.
 We’ll keep you in the loop if anything changes though!